What you ingest directly affects the way you think, feel and behave.

 Walnuts help boost levels of melatonin and antioxidants which are naturally occurring hormones in our bodies.

-Eating these nuts will moderate your body’s internal timing as melatonin is mostly known for regulating our internal body’s clock.
+Eating these nuts will moderate your body’s internal timing as melatonin is mostly known for regulating our inner body’s clock.

 Melatonin is a hormone produced in our pineal gland primarily related to determining our sleep habits.